Fofna/HDME/README.md

-# This is our projet Repository for High Dimensional Matrix Estimation Course
+# This is our Projet Repository for High Dimensional Matrix Estimation Course